theroyaltyloyalty/royaltyloyalty/subgraph/README.md

-# @nouns/subgraph
+# @royaltyloyalty/subgraph

-A subgraph that indexes nouns events.
+A subgraph that indexes royalty events.

 ## Quickstart